rejuancse/awesome-blocks/readme.txt

 == Installation ==

 1. Go to Dashboard > Plugins > Add New, then search Awesome Block and click Install Now
-2. Upload 'awesome-gutenberg-blocks' to the '/wp-content/plugins/' directory
+2. Upload 'awesome-blocks' to the '/wp-content/plugins/' directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Click on the new menu item "CrowdFunding" and Setup your Settings.